 In the Second Round, the first-round winners in each bracket face each other to decide the four participants in the Conference Finals.

-Each round of Stanley Cup playoffs match is a best of seven series.
+Each round of the Stanley Cup playoffs match is a best of seven series.
 These series are played in a 2–2–1–1–1–1 format, where the team has the home-court advantage will be hosting games one, two, five, and seven and the opposition hosting games three, four, and six.
 The last three games are played only if necessary.

 During the first two rounds, the home-ice advantage goes for the team that is higher in the regular-season standings.